 Go Hard or Go Home.

 I’ve talked about Blogilates already on this blog a few times.
 Blogilates is a YouTube fitness channel offering workout videos on at home Pilates, cardio, and HIIT style workout among other things.
 The Blogilates Monthly Workout Calendar is a calendar with scheduled workouts from the Blogilates channel for the whole month, found on the Blogilates website for those subscribed to the Blogilates newsletter.
-(The calendar is password protected, but the password is given out in each Blogilates email to those on the newsletter mailing list.)
+(The calendar is password protected, but the password is given out in each Blogilates email to those on the newsletter mailing list.) (*Update*: The new Blogilates website has the calendar on it along with all the workout videos.
+All you have to do is create a profile.)
 I already love Blogilates and Cassey Ho (the women behind this awesome workout videos), which was a large influence in choosing the workout calendar for my personal fitness challenge.
 I knew what I was getting when it came to the style of videos (Pilates mixed with cardio moves that require only a mat and some space to do) and knew it was something I could complete at home, meaning I would still be able to complete my daily workouts even if I couldn’t get access to equipment.
 I have done many of the Blogilates workouts, but I had never done it with full intentions of following the workout calendar for a whole month.
 For June, I decided that I would do as many of the workouts as I could, trying to follow the set schedule, but also trying to fit in as many group classes as I could.
 Aka, do the calendar but don’t be ridiculous and have to double my workout everyday I do a group class.
 I printed my calendar, stuck it to the top of my clip board (aka where I was keeping all my nutrition information and looked at daily!), and on June 2, 2017 started my Blogilates workout calendar!

 Yes, I know I started a day late.
 But it was June 1st still in North America!